Environmental guidance for your business in Northern Ireland & Scotland

 Awareness of environmental issues is growing, and customers, investors and other stakeholders increasingly prefer to deal with businesses that have good environmental credentials.
 Having environmental policies and procedures in place is likely to be viewed positively and can also help you win contracts when you tender for business.

-Educating your employees about the environmental impacts of transport and encouraging them to walk, cycle or use public transport for commuting and business travel can benefit their health and finances.
-It may also contribute to reduced sickness absence, increased staff retention and improved local air quality.
+Educating your employees about the environmental impacts of transport and encouraging them to walk, cycle or use public transport for commuting and business travel can benefit their health, wellbeing and finances.
+It may also contribute to reduced sickness absence, increased staff morale and staff retention, and improved local air quality.

 A workplace travel plan can be a cost-effective way for you to put these policies in place.